Dimers on Riemann surfaces and compactified free field: Introduction

-It is worth noting that various versions of the aforementioned perturbation technique has been used to analyze the dimer model in several setups in which a non-trivial topology plays a role.
+It is worth noting that various versions of the aforementioned perturbation technique have been used to analyze the dimer model in several setups in which a non-trivial topology plays a role.
 Besides the torus case, in~\cite{DubedatFamiliesOfCR} the asymptotics of monomer correlators on the plane was treated; in this case the non-trivial topology appears when one considers monomers as punctures.
-In the other Dub\'edat's work~\cite{dubedat2018double} the Dub\'edat--Kenyon `topological observables' (see also~\cite{kenyon2014conformal}) of the double-dimer model is shown to converge to an instance of the isomonodromic tau function in the scaling limit.
+In the work~\cite{dubedat2018double} the Dub\'edat--Kenyon `topological observables' (see also~\cite{kenyon2014conformal}) of the double-dimer model are shown to converge to an instance of the isomonodromic tau function in the scaling limit.
 The work~\cite{dubedat2018double} has been developed further by Basok and Chelkak~\cite{basok2021tau} and Bai and Wan~\cite{bai2023crossing}.
-All together~\cite{dubedat2018double, basok2021tau, bai2023crossing} imply the convergence of the probabilities of `cylindrical events' for double-dimer loop ensembles in Temperleyan domains to those of $\mathrm{CLE}(4)$.
-(The missing ingredient to prove the convergence of double-dimer loop ensembles themselves is their tightness \emph{in an appropriate topology}).
 In~\cite{basok2024nesting} a similar approach is used to study nesting of double-dimer loops.